Sterilization law in the United States: New Jersey

 In 1980, the New Jersey Supreme Court held that a mentally disabled woman has the right to be sterilized under the privacy rights of both the New Jersey and Federal Constitutions; however, the incompetent must be represented by counsel and the court may only authorize the sterilization if there is clear and convincing evidence the sterilization is in the person's best interest.

 In 2011, the New Jersey Division of Mental Health and Guardianship Advocacy brought an appeal to challenge the procedures the court followed to authorize the sterilization of a severely mentally disabled girl for reasons of medical necessity.
 The Division recommended more stringent procedures; however, the Superior Court dismissed the issue as moot because the girl was already sterilized.

 New York

 In 1983, the New York Supreme Court authorized the sterilization of an incompetent person.
 In 2002, a New York County Court authorized the sterilization of a woman with an intellectual disability who gave informed consent to the procedure.

+In New York City, patients must be 21 or older, legally able to consent, and be able to sign with a witness present at the time of their sterilization.
+Patients that are seeking an abortion or hospitalized for childbirth are unable to give consent.
+A counseling session is provided before patients give consent.